feiyue33/EC601/README.md

 * rename.py
 * vision.py
 * main.py
 Run main.py to use the API.
-The images downloaded from Twitter account will store on your computer.
+The images downloaded from Twitter account will store on your PC.
 The output video is test.avi.

 ### Mini Project 3

-### Mini Project 3
 Use database to store image information and log.
-Both SQL(MySQL) and NoSQL(MongoDB) are implemented in this update.
+Both SQL(MySQL) and NoSQL(MongoDB) are implemented.
+In mini project 3, the functions and files are reorganzied and fine-tuned.
+Also, more exceptions are considered.
+These python files belong to Mini Project 3:
+* twitter_api.py
+* test.py
+Run test.py to use the API.
+The images downloaded from Twitter account will store on your PC.
+The output video is test.avi.
+Logs and image information are stored in database.

 ## Requirements
 In order to successfully use the API, these packages shoule be installed first: